ACCESS-NRI/oasis3-mct/pyoasis/docs/index.rst

     partition = pyoasis.OrangePartition(offsets, extents)

-The last type of partitioning is the points one, where we have to specify, in a list, the global indices of the points stored by the process.
+The last type of partitioning is points, where we have to specify, in a list, the global indices of the points stored by the process.
 ::